Accessibility – What is it?

 Set text clarity

 A crucial problem for visually-impaired users is text clarity.
 Therefore, UX designers take every step to improve readability and legibility.
 They use these easy-to-apply techniques to overcome such issues:

 - Keep the body text above 16 pixels.

 - Keep the spacing between lines at least 25%.

 - Allow font resizing to improve readability for every user.

-Do not depend on the colour.
+Do not depend on the color.

 Follow the accessibility checklist.

 How accessible is the app or website?
-One can always get clarity on the accessibility in UX design through UX accessibility checklist.
+One can always get clarity on accessibility in UX design through the UX accessibility checklist.
 It could be more than just accessibility design guidelines, but ways to design a better UX.